yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 	sudo apt install jq
 	```

 ## Step 2.
-Calculate the Merkle tree
+Compute the Merkle tree

 For this guide, we use a [Merkle tree](root://the-tangle/0.1/concepts/the-coordinator.md#milestones) with a depth of 16, which allows Compass to send milestones for around 45 days, depending on the interval between them.
 The interval between milestones depends on two factors: